 Bio

-Designer and composer Paul Chavez is a creative generalist who has merged art and technology for more than twenty years as both a professional in the audiovisual industry and as a music composer and sound designer for dance and theatre.
+Designer and composer Paul Chávez is a Chicano and creative generalist who has merged art and technology for more than twenty years as both a professional in the audiovisual industry and as a music composer and sound designer for dance and theatre.

 His professional audiovisual career began under the apprenticeship of Rolly Brook, renowned sound system designer and co-founder of Acoustics and Audiovisual design consulting firm McKay Conant Brook.
 As an audiovisual systems design consultant and member of many architectural engineering teams, Paul designed and developed specifications and drawings for projects such as the UC Santa Cruz School of Music, the Thousand Oaks Civic Arts Plaza and the Grossmont College Theater Arts building.
 He later joined design consultant Paoletti Consulting in San Francisco where he designed audiovisual systems for the Getty Center in Los Angeles.
 As a design/build system designer at Intellisys Group and MCSi he continued to design audiovisual systems for large projects such as the Where the Wild Things Are themed attraction at the Metreon in San Francisco, and the mega yachts Ronin and Rising Sun.